 The second method is covariation, which is where hypothesis testing comes in.
 Given a theory that says A causes B, the objective is to examine the available evidence to determine whether A and B covary.
 Correlation is not causation, however, which means that it is necessary to show that A is causing B and not the other way around.
 It is also necessary to show that some omitted factor C is not causing both A and B. To deal with these issues, researchers rely on various techniques of causal inference, which specify how to draw conclusions about cause and effect from the observed data.
-In essence, causal inference is correlational analysis, using careful research design and appropriate control variables to tease out the independent causal effects of A on B.
+In essence, causal inference is correlational analysis, using careful research design and appropriate control variables to tease out the independent causal effects of A on B.7

 The third way to test a theory is process tracing.
-Here the aim is to determine whether a theory's causal mechanisms are actually operating in the real world in the manner it depicts.
-In other words, if a theory maintains that A leads to B for a particular reason, then it should be possible to collect evidence to determine whether that is true.
-For example, some scholars maintain that democracies do not fight each other because they share a commitment to peaceful resolution of disputes; if so, there should be evidence that whenever two democracies were on the brink of war with each other, they refrained from fighting for that reason (Layne, 1994).
-In essence, process tracing focuses on examining the accuracy of the explanations that underpin a theory's main predictions.
+Here the aim is to determine whether a theory's causal mechanisms are actually operating in the real world in the manner it depicts.8 In other words, if a theory maintains that A leads to B for a particular reason, then it should be possible to collect evidence to determine whether that is true.
+For example, some scholars maintain that democracies do not fight each other because they share a commitment to peaceful resolution of disputes; if so, there should be evidence that whenever two democracies were on the brink of war with each other, they refrained from fighting for that reason.
+In does not prevent logical mistakes.
+Indeed, complicated mathematical proofs can be less accessible and more difficult to verify.
+As Melvyn Nathanson (2009: 9) observes: "the more elementary the proof, the easier it is to check and the more reliable is its verification."
+And we would argue that creativity and originality are more important than mere logical consistency.
+See Walt 1999: 116-118.